 The short answer — everyone who wants to build a successful business or make their business more successful.

 That said, a marketing information system is expensive, so you need to perform a cost/ benefit analysis to determine how much you should spend to gather market intelligence.
 In the case of NASCAR’s real-time analytics, the benefit of having accurate, real-time information outweighs the cost of collecting, analyzing, and disseminating this information.
 A smaller organization might opt for a simpler system that fits their budgetary constraints.
-Opting for NO marketing information system simply isn’t an option, although it’s a common response from businesses who fail to accurately measure the opportunity costs of bad decisions.
+Opting for NO marketing information system simply isn’t an option, although it’s a common response from businesses that fail to accurately measure the opportunity costs of bad decisions.

 Building market research into your marketing intelligence system